Associate’s Degree in Counseling

 Why Earn an Associate’s in Counseling?

-For most types of professional counseling licensure, you will need a graduate degree in counseling to be eligible, and most graduate counseling programs require applicants to have a related undergraduate degree for admission.
+To be eligible for most types of professional counseling licensure, you will need a graduate degree in counseling, and most graduate counseling programs require applicants to have a related undergraduate degree for admission.
 An associate degree in counseling or a related field is an excellent way to gain familiarity with the profession and determine whether counseling may be a good career path for you.
 If you enjoy the program, you can continue your education at the bachelor’s degree level.
 In fact, many institutions offer transfer programs with local colleges and universities that enable graduating associate degree students to continue in a related four-year degree pathway.

 Associate degree holders may also be interested in looking for employment directly after graduation.
 With an associate’s degree, you can work in the counseling field to gain experience and decide which area of counseling you prefer.
-Associate degree-holders may find work in support roles but you should check to see whether these types of administrative careers are available in your city or state.
-In substance abuse counseling, an associate’s degree may be sufficient to help you secure employment as a graduate degree is not always necessary for licensure.
+Associate degree-holders may find work in support roles if these types of administrative careers are available in their area.
+In substance abuse counseling, an associate’s degree may be sufficient to secure employment as a graduate degree is not always necessary for licensure in this counseling subfield.
 Find more information about state requirements and job outlook in our counseling licensure state guides.

 Choosing an Associate’s in Counseling Degree Program

-Associate’s degrees provide students with an introduction to post-secondary learning and often have core curriculum requirements that every student must complete.
-While associate’s degrees in counseling are available, they are not common; therefore, students interested in counseling career paths may also choose to pursue a degree that provides related knowledge, such as psychology, human services, or family studies.
-Both counseling associate degrees and associate degrees in related fields will prepare students for further specialization in some of the most popular counseling areas of practice: professional counseling (also referred to as mental health counseling), marriage and family therapy, school counseling, substance abuse counseling, and rehabilitation counseling.
+Associate’s degrees introduce students to post-secondary learning and often have core curriculum requirements that every student must complete.
+While associate’s degrees in counseling are available, they are rare; therefore, students interested in counseling career paths may also choose to pursue a degree that provides related knowledge, such as psychology, human services, or family studies.
+Associate degrees in counseling and related fields will prepare students for further specialization in popular counseling areas of practice: professional counseling (also referred to as mental health counseling), marriage and family therapy, school counseling, substance abuse counseling, and rehabilitation counseling.

-Associate’s-level degree programs are often designed to develop breadth of knowledge in core areas, such as writing and composition, math, humanities, and science, with a smaller number of subject-specific electives.
-Students can choose from a range of courses related to counseling and mental health as part of the elective requirements, depending on what is offered at the school.
+Associate’s-level degree programs are often designed to develop breadth of knowledge in core areas, such as writing and composition, math, humanities, and science, with fewer subject-specific electives.
+Students can choose from various courses related to counseling and mental health as part of the elective requirements, depending on what the school offers.
 Choosing an area of counseling specialization becomes more important at the graduate level as each state has specific degree and course requirements for each practice area.

-With an associate’s degree in counseling or a related field, you may be able to find employment in mental health, community, and social service settings assisting mental health and human service professionals or in nonprofit or government institutions.
-Licensure is not typically required for associate-level jobs, with the exception of those available in substance abuse counseling.
-If you already know the type of counseling specialization you’d like to pursue, you may want to look for opportunities related to the practice area that will help you gain work experience in one of the following fields: marital and family therapy, school counseling, professional counseling, substance abuse counseling, or rehabilitation counseling.
+With an associate’s degree in counseling or a related field, you can seek employment in mental health, community, and social service settings assisting mental health and human service professionals or in nonprofit or government institutions.
+Licensure is not typically required for associate-level jobs, with the exception of some available in substance abuse counseling.
+If you already know the type of counseling specialization you’d like to pursue, the next step is to gain work experience in your field of interest: marital and family therapy, school counseling, professional counseling, substance abuse counseling, or rehabilitation counseling.

-The opportunities available to you will depend on the job outlook for associate degree holders in your state and your area of focus.
-According to the Bureau of Labor Statistics (BLS), social and human service assistants earn a median salary of $33,750 per year; substance abuse counselors, which in some states can be licensed with an associate’s degree, are included in the same BLS category as mental health and behavioral disorder counselors, and together these earn a median salary of $44,630 per year.1,2 Some examples of related jobs for associate degree-holders include:
+Available job opportunities depend on the job outlook for associate degree holders in your state and your area of focus.
+According to the Bureau of Labor Statistics (BLS), social and human service assistants earn an average annual salary of $41,600 as of May 2022; substance abuse counselors, who in some states can be licensed with an associate’s degree, are included by the BLS in the same category as mental health and behavioral disorder counselors, and together these professionals earn an average annual salary of $56,230 as of May 2022.1,2 Some examples of related jobs for associate degree holders include:

 To find out more about the requirements and steps necessary for counseling licensure, contact your state’s board of professional counselors or refer to our counseling licensure guide by state.